x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 The following list explains the requirements for using transport agents in Exchange.

-- The Transport service on Mailbox servers and Edge Transport servers fully supports all the predefined classes in the SDK.
+- The Transport service fully supports all the predefined classes in the SDK.

 - The Front End Transport service only supports the **SmtpReceiveAgent** class in the SDK, and third-party agents can't operate on the **OnEndOfData** SMTP event.